ChizKay/trial-milestone-project/README.md

 ## Testing

 Extensive testing was done on several devices, and overall the outcome was satisfactory.
 The navigation bar in both mobile, tablets and laptops displayed well, no issues with the responsiveness of the width and height.
-The transition from individual links to the Hamburger menu from larger to smaller screens is near flawless.
+The transition from individual links to the Hamburger menu from large to smaller screen sizes is near flawless.
 The rest of the page responds well in both large screens and smaller ones.
-Initially had an issue with the maps on devices with a max-width of 767px, but quickly resolved it with a media query.
+Initially had an issue with the Map on devices with a max-width of 767px, but quickly resolved it with a media query.

-Some of the devices the tests were done on
+Some of the devices the tests were done on:

 ###### Mobile phones
 - OnePlus 3t